ocaml-flambda/flambda-backend/jane/doc/extensions/stack/intro.md

 zero-alloc.

-However, for this to be safe, stack-allocated values must not be used after their region ends.
+However, for this to be safe, stack-allocated values must not be used after their stack frame is freed.
 This is ensured by the type-checker as follows.
-Stack-allocated values will be _local_ to the region they live in, and cannot escape their region.
-Heap-allocated values will be _global_ and can escape any region.
-If a local value tries to escape the current region, you'll see error
+Stack frames are represented as _region_ at compile time, and each stack-allocated value lives in the surrounding region (usually a function body).
-messages:
+Stack-allocated values are not allowed to escape their region.
+If they do, you'll see error messages:

 ```ocaml
 let foo () =